MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Set-MgEducationMeAssignmentUpFeedbackResourceFolder.md

   - `[EducationSchoolId <String>]`: The unique identifier of educationSchool
   - `[EducationSubmissionId <String>]`: The unique identifier of educationSubmission
   - `[EducationSubmissionResourceId <String>]`: The unique identifier of educationSubmissionResource
-  - `[EducationSynchronizationErrorId <String>]`: The unique identifier of educationSynchronizationError
-  - `[EducationSynchronizationProfileId <String>]`: The unique identifier of educationSynchronizationProfile
   - `[EducationUserId <String>]`: The unique identifier of educationUser

 ## RELATED LINKS